-Background Information: Gravity is the universal attraction between all objects, however large or small, although it is only apparent when one of the objects is very large.
+Gravity is the universal attraction between all objects, however large or small, although it is only apparent when one of the objects is very large.
 This gravitational attraction keeps the planets in orbit around the Sun , the Moon round the Earth and their moons round other planets.
 The effect of gravity on an object on the Moon is less than that on Earth because the Moon has less mass than the Earth, so a person on the Moon weighs less than on Earth even though their mass is the same.
 The pull of the Earth on the Moon keeps it orbiting the Earth while the pull of the Moon on the Earth gives rise to tides . (p.
 21) Gravitational forces are always attractive.
 There is a gravitational force between any two masses, but it is very small except when one or both of the objects have large mass-for example, Earth and the sun.
 Long-range gravitational interactions govern the evolution and maintenance of large-scale systems in space, such as galaxies or the solar system, and determine the patterns of motion within those structures.
 Forces that act at a distance (gravitational, electric, and magnetic) can be explained by force fields that extend through space and can be mapped by their effect on a test object (a ball, a charged object, or a magnet, respectively). (p.
-118) 6.P4U2.5 Crosscutting Concepts and Background Information for Educators C Analyze how humans use technology to store (potential) and/or use (kinetic) energy.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: The chemicals in the cells of a battery store energy which is released when the battery is connected so that an electric current flows, transferring energy to other components in the circuit and on to the environment. (p.
-23) Motion energy is properly called kinetic energy;
+118) 6.P4U2.5 Crosscutting Concepts and Background Information for Educators Analyze how humans use technology to store (potential) and/or use (kinetic) energy.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Objects can have stored energy (that is, the ability to make things change) either because of their chemical composition (as in fuels and batteries), their movement, their temperature, their position in a gravitational or other field, or because of compression or distortion of an elastic material.
+Energy can be stored by lifting an object higher above the ground.
+When it is released and falls, this energy is stored in its motion.
+When an object is heated it has more energy than when it is cold.
+An object at a higher temperature heats the surroundings or cooler objects in contact with it until they are all at the same temperature.
+How quickly this happens depends on the kind of material which is heated and on the materials between them (the extent to which they are thermal insulators or conductors). (p.)
+The chemicals in the cells of a battery store energy which is released when the battery is connected so that an electric current flows, transferring energy to other components in the circuit and on to the environment. (p.)
+Motion energy is properly called kinetic energy; it is proportional to the mass of the moving object and grows with the square of its speed.
+A system of objects may also contain stored (potential) energy, depending on their relative positions. (p.123)